amitu/amitu.github.com/taser/index.md

 #### Would Private Establishments Allow StunGuns?

 A very interesting question was raise by [@ayenaz](http://twitter.com/ayenaz).
-If malls, theatres, discs, shops, schools, who routinely inspect a persons belonging at enterance and do not allow "dangerous" things, if they do not allow stun guns, then women will be forced to not carry it when going to school, malls, theatres, etc. This might consitute majority of reasons for stepping out and women would be rendered helpless to either not go those places or not carry stun gun.
+If malls, theaters, discs, shops, schools, etc, where they routinely inspect a person's belonging at entrance and do not allow "dangerous" things, if they do not allow stun guns, then women will be forced to not carry it when going to school, malls, theaters, etc. This might constitute majority of reasons for stepping out and women would be rendered helpless to either not go those places or not carry stun gun.

-It is therefore an urgent duty for stronger women of society to demand they be allowed it when going to any of these establishment.
+It is therefore an urgent duty for stronger women of society to demand they be allowed entry in all those places with stun gun.
 Strong women, more educated, well to do, well connected etc, probably face lesser risk of rape, yet they must carry stun guns in larger numbers so as to make it easy for other less fortunate women.

-Airport faces a similar problem, but stun gan can be stored in checkin luggage before checking it in, and recovered when stepping out, so it is not a real problem.
+Airport faces a similar problem, but stun gun can be stored in checkin luggage before checking it in, and recovered when stepping out, so it is not a real problem.

 In this regard, surprisingly, only private establishments would be a problem and not government.
 And private establishments we can hurt with our pocket.
-If some do not allow stunguns, then we must publish this fact and encourage all of our friends to not pay them any money.
+If some do not allow stun guns, then we must publish this fact and encourage all of our friends to not pay them any money.

 #### Conclusion

-If a woman is travelling alone in autorickshaw, bus or a train, police can not come for their protection if attacked.
+If a woman is traveling alone in auto-rickshaw, bus or a train, police can not come for their protection if attacked.
 There is no other solution other than giving strength to women to defend themselves.
 Regular guns are difficult to obtain, maintain, use in time of threat, and keep safe, where as stun guns do